modernish/modernish/README.md

 an *item* was encountered that is not recognised as a valid identifier.

-**Note:** The tests for the presence of reserved words, built-in commands, shell options, and signals are different from feature/quirk/bug tests in an important way: they only check if an item by that name exists on this shell, and don't verify that it does the same thing as on another shell.
+**Note:** The tests for the presence of reserved words, built-in commands, shell options, and signals are different from capability detection tests in an important way: they only check if an item by that name exists on this shell, and don't verify that it does the same thing as on another shell.